-Non-High School Graduate/ Non-GED High School Graduate / GED Baccalaureate Degree Admission application Primary form of identification Official transcript - high school (if attended) Official transcript - any college attended Required Assessment Score Written consent from the appropriate secondary administrator if the student is under age 17 Documentation required by CACC including, but not limited to, waivers and Residency/Signature Form Admission application Primary form of identification Proof of graduation Official transcript - high school or GED® Official transcript - any college attended Documentation required by CACC including, but not limited, to waiver, and Residency/Signature Form Admission application Primary form of identification Official transcript from the degree granting institution Documentation required by CACC including, but not limited, to waivers and Residency/Signature Form Applicants who have been awarded a baccalaureate degree from an accepted accredited educational institution will be required to submit only the transcript from the baccalaureate degree granting institution for admission purposes, although other transcripts may be requested or required in other departments such as Financial Aid or the School of Nursing.
-Students may be admitted to non- degree and career pathways programs as defined under the Workforce Innovation and Opportunity Act (WIOA) and by the federal Pell Grant Ability-to- Benefit criteria.
-Students may be admitted to any pro Unofficial transcripts may be submitted in accordance with local institutional policy.
+Non-High School Graduate/ Non-GED High School Graduate / GED Baccalaureate Degree Admission application Official transcript - high school (if attended) Official transcript - any college attended Required Assessment Score Written consent from the appropriate secondary administrator if the student is under age 17 Admission application Official transcript - high school or GED® Official transcript - any college attended Admission application Official transcript from the degree granting institution Applicants who have been awarded a baccalaureate degree from an accepted accredited educational institution will be required to submit only the transcript from the baccalaureate degree granting institution for admission purposes, although other transcripts may be requested or required in other departments such as Financial Aid or the School of Nursing.
+Students may be admitted to non-degree and career pathways programs as defined under the Workforce Innovation and Opportunity Act (WIOA) and by the federal Pell Grant Ability-to-Benefit criteria.
+Unofficial transcripts may be submit Students may be admitted to any pro-